Utah Floodplain Mapping History

 Early Floodplain Maps

-Paper Map Accuracy: Flood maps produced from 1968-2002 were based on best available data at the time.
+Regardless of mapping era, maps were based on best available data at the time.
 However, much of the data and many of the tools we use today did not exist.
 Many of the landform features were derived from topographic maps dating back to the 1960s.
 Accurate elevation was not available until the invention and adoption of LiDAR.

 Accuracy of the paper maps: These early maps were made from the best available data at the time.
 Often they made use of paper topography maps.
 (Accuracy of old topo maps) If your community uses flood risk data from this period we highly recommend considering an update.
 Currently the Utah’s Division of Emergency Management is working together with FEMA many Utah jurisdictions to update maps of the populated areas of the state.
 However, it will take decades to complete as funding is in short supply.
 In those cases where a municipality or a homeowner believes their land or property has been misidentified as a floodplain (or is not identified as a floodplain!) there is a process to amend the official maps.